HOW TO NEUTRALISE THE SELF-PERPETUATING WHEELS OF THOUGHTPlease first read the summary in

 But we can't think or want when we're fully alert and panoramically on the lookout.
 Even trying to go panoramic has the effect of temporarily slowing down the self-perpetuating abstract memory systems.

 Listening is especially effective.
-This is because it has an immediacy which the other senses don't have, and this is because sounds are sometimes very sudden and over in a split second.
+Listening has an immediacy which the other senses don't have, and this is because sounds are sometimes very sudden and over in a split second.
 Smells and sights usually last at least a few seconds.

 Non-Judgemental But Not IndifferentPanoramic sensing is non-judgemental.
 The blackbird doesn't have time to form an opinion or understand when she sees danger, she responds instantly.
 (And in that moment she starts focusing because she wants something – to escape.)
 It is non-judgemental, but it is not impartial or indifferent.

 The Continuous Absent-Minded ChatterFocusing was built to do things, it's primary function is to do or get what we need or want.
-And to think and plan how to get something, we must actively focus.
-Active focusing stimulates the association of memories.
-If we have success with the plan, it confirms the process as useful.
+To get something, we focus on it; to plan how to get it, we associate memories.

 Active PanoramingThe natural way to stop thinking is by actively panoraming.

-With panoramic sensing, we recognise first thoughts arising, we notice sparrows, trees swaying, car doors slamming, church bells ringing, but we are unable to develop the thought.
+When sensing panoramically, we may recognise first thoughts arising, notice sparrows, trees swaying, car doors slamming, church bells ringing, but we are unable to develop the thought.
 As soon as we start to associate ideas, we lose our panoramic awareness.

 It's impossible to construct abstract thoughts when you are panoraming.
 It lacks critical intelligence, it's built to recognise and respond to things spontaneously.

 Panoraming automatically neutralises abstract thinking.
 It disconnects the regenerating basis for thinking.
 It devolves the system.
-The more we do it, the more the endless wheels of turning and returning thoughts lose their re-confirmation, and with that they lose their momentum.
+The more we do it, the more the endless wheels of turning and returning thoughts lose their re-confirmation, they lose their momentum.